Sub-Module 1.4: Image Signing & Attestation

 ${QUAY_ORG}/hummingbird-demo@${IMAGE_DIGEST}

-The SBOM is standard JSON and can be proccessed with any standard tool.
+The SBOM is standard JSON and can be processed with any standard tool.

 file cosign.sbom